-Bartini unveiled its electric vertical takeoff and landing (eVTOL) concept in July 2017.
-The company is named for the Italian-Soviet aircraft designer Robert Bartini who discovered the "Bartini Effect" — which is the increase in thrust created by mounting co-axial counter-rotating thrusters within a nacelle.
+Bartini unveiled its eVTOL concept in July 2017.
+The company is named for the "Bartini Effect" — which is the increase in thrust created by mounting co-axial counter-rotating thrusters within a nacelle.

-The company has built an unmanned 50% prototype to prove that rotating ducted thrusters, in conjunction with the aircraft's aerodynamic shaping, reduces power consumption in cruise; the model is expected to fly in 2018.
+The company began building and testing an unmanned 50% prototype in October 2018 to prove that rotating ducted thrusters, in conjunction with the aircraft's aerodynamic shaping, reduces power consumption in cruise.

 The startup was founded in 2015, and is currently represented by a Delaware, US corporation Bartini, Inc. Its research and development (R&D) center is based in Zhukovskiy, an aviation engineers’ city on the southern outskirts of Moscow, Russia.
 The initial funding has come from angel investors; it is part of the Blockchain.aero consortium.